16pj/Expenseapp/updates.md

 Spree now has a secure md5 on password, json responses and refine code Spree now has edit, month totals, category wise items Spree needs a new offline sync feature and test for bugs, refinements.

+Spree has offline mode of shoplist, need to make it sync with server